rob0101/powerwall_sell_tariff/README.md

 # pw_forced_sell

+Caveat: use at your own risk, this is just a proof of concept to get some working code out in the wild.

 script to set a tariff in the Tesla Powerwall setting that has a time period when you want to export power

 Customer's of Amber Electricity in Australia may find this useful to automate times the battery can be forced to sell.